 How many drops of Baby Bio should I use?

-For the original formula, add 5 to 10 drops to every ½ litre (approx. 1 pint) of water.
-Always check the specific bottle label, as concentrated formulas may vary.
+For the Original formula, you have two options: add 5–10 drops to every ½ litre (approx. 1 pint) of water each time you water, or mix ½ capful in 1 litre (2 pints) of water and feed every 2 weeks.
+Always check the specific bottle label, as formulas and sizes may vary.

 Can I use Baby Bio in winter?

 It is best to avoid or drastically reduce feeding in winter.
-Most houseplants are dormant and cannot absorb nutrients, leading to potential soil toxicity.
-If your house is very warm and plants are growing, feed only once every 6–8 weeks.
+Most houseplants are dormant and cannot absorb nutrients efficiently, leading to potential salt buildup in the soil.
+If your home is very warm and plants are still actively growing, feed only once every 6–8 weeks at most.

 Is Baby Bio suitable for all plants?

-Baby Bio Original is excellent for most leafy houseplants.
-However, for orchids, cacti, or citrus plants, it is better to use the specific Baby Bio formulations designed for their unique nutrient requirements.
+Baby Bio Original is excellent for most leafy houseplants thanks to its high-nitrogen formula.
+However, for orchids, cacti, succulents, or citrus plants, it is better to use the specific Baby Bio formulations designed for their unique nutrient requirements.
+Alternatively, dilute the Original to quarter-strength for orchids and succulents.

 What happens if I overfeed my plants?

 Overfeeding causes a buildup of mineral salts, which can burn roots and result in brown leaf tips or wilting.
-If this happens, flush the soil with plenty of plain water to wash out excess nutrients.
+If this happens, flush the soil with plenty of plain water to wash out excess nutrients, and stop feeding for several weeks until the plant recovers.